Dialectical Materialism Exam: Final Paper -- 2019

 I have adjusted the font size used at this site to ensure that even those with impaired vision can read what I have to say.
 However, if the text is still either too big or too small for you, please adjust your browser settings!

 2) Extra marks will be awarded for inconsistency, and an automatic pass granted to any candidate who submits contradictory answers.

-3) The use of incomprehensible jargon is mandatory; any attempt at clarity will be severely penalised.
+3) The use of incomprehensible jargon is mandatory; any attempt at clarity will be penalised.

 Begin when ready.

-(a) Since the following abstract statement manifestly isn't "concrete" -- and we are told that truth is "never abstract" -- explain in detail how it can still be true that:
+(a) Since the following statement by Lenin is abstract -- it manifestly isn't "concrete" -- and we are told that truth is "never abstract", explain in detail how it can still be true:

-Dialectical logic holds that 'truth' is always concrete, never abstract, as the late Plekhanov liked to say after Hegel.
+Dialectical logic holds that 'truth' is always concrete, never abstract....
 [Lenin, Once Again On The Trade Unions, The Current Situation And The Mistakes Of Comrades Trotsky And Bukharin.
 Bold emphases added.]

-In the light of Question One, explain how Engels may
+In view of your answers to Question One, explain how Engels may

 still be counted as a materialist even though